-Most people find it easy to answer phone calls on an Android with their AirPods Pro.
 When the phone starts to ring, you can press the force sensor on either bud to answer the call.
 You’ll listen on your headphones and speak through the built-in microphone.

 Below, we will discuss answering phone calls from your Android on AirPods Pro.
 Then, we’ll highlight some related features that often come in handy.
 Keep reading to learn all about receiving phone calls through AirPods Pro!

 Using AirPods Pro to Answer Phone Calls on Android

 AirPods Pro, one of the latest models of Apple earbuds, can be used on Android devices to answer calls just like Apple devices.
 To answer calls from your AirPods Pro, you will first need to pair them to your smartphone.
 Once you do this, you’ll be able to press on the earbud’s force sensor to answer a phone call.

 Follow along in our video demonstration as the steps will be identical to an Android or iPhone:

 In addition to simply answering a phone call, there are a few other calling-related activities you can control with your AirPods.
 Below, we will discuss:

 The following steps will make answering, declining, and switching calls much faster and easier on Android devices.